Police respond to 'critical incident' at MillerCoors

-MILWAUKEE (AP) — Milwaukee police are responding to what they are calling a “critical incident” on the Molson Coors campus amid reports of a possible shooting.
+MILWAUKEE (AP) — Milwaukee police are responding to what they are calling a “critical incident” on the Molson Coors Brewing Co. campus amid reports of a possible shooting.

 Officials reported a potential active shooter at a MillerCoors facility in Milwaukee, Wis. on Wednesday.
 (Source: WTMJ/CNN)